onza/svg-sprite-generator/README.md

 The appearance such as icon color, size, etc. can be changed by utility classes.
 Examples of styling are included.<br>
 For the SVG files, ``<svg fill="currentColor" `` is required as a color value for color manipulation via css.

+### Rename task to rename Materiale Icons/Google Icons
+Icons are renamed (_black_24dp is deleted) in order to shorten the file names & sprite svg id´s.

 ## Requirements
 - Node
 - NPM